nathan26036/readme-generator/README.md

 # Readme Generator

 The goal is to create a README generator.
-The user must input The title, the description, their github and other important aspects of a README and then it would generate a formatted README.
+The user must input the title, the description, their github and other important aspects of a README and then it would generate a formatted README.
 The license selected must have a banner near the top of the page and the users github link and email are added at the bottom so anyone could reach out easily.
 There should also be a table of contents that scrolls to each section.

 ## The process